dmccuskey/DMC-Corona-Library/README.md

 ### dmc_objects.lua ###

-This file contains several methods and object classes which together form an object-oriented framework when programming in Lua with Corona SDK.  _**Though it's not just for Corona - the top-level object classes can be used when developing software in plain Lua.**_
+This file contains several methods and object classes which together form an object-oriented framework to use when programming in Lua with Corona SDK.  _**Though it's not just for Corona - the top-level object classes can be used when developing software in plain Lua.**_

 When doing OOP, these classes provide: